pagiannis/fizzy-jeli-api/README.md

 Tha's the backend for my e-shop called "fizzy-jeli" (you can find it at: fizzyjeli.com).
 It's written in node.js/express.js and connected to a mongo database.

 Frontend URL: https://github.com/pagiannis/fizzy-jeli

+Using:

+- JWT'S for email verification tokens
+- random crypto tokens for password reset